garywiz/chaperone/doc/source/ref/config-logging.rst

 have services which do significant syslog output, you can decide on a per-service basis which logs go where, what aspects are sent to ``stdout`` and which go to log files.

 An overview of logging directives follow, then detailed reference information.
+Entries below marked with |ENV| support :ref:`environment variable expansion <env.expansion>`.

 .. _table.logging-quick: